 Climate Education Bill: Advocacy in Action

 In 2022, a groundbreaking $2.1 million Climate Education Bill was passed in the Maine legislature.
 This huge policy win, resulting in funding for climate education professional development for public school teachers, emerged from a youth- and educator-led, grassroots effort to make change in Maine public schools, and increase access to climate education for all Maine students.
 It is a bill that was dreamed up by Maine youth and teachers, supported by community organizations across the state, and supported by strong legislative champions.
+The Department of Education will soon be awarding its first cycle of climate education grants to Maine schools.
 Members of NBEC’s Climate Education Advocacy and Stories for Change working groups have collaborated on bringing forward stories of people involved in the LD 1902, Climate Education Bill campaign.

 Hover to read more